Home theme deactivated

 To avoid future instances of this problem on the Commons, I've added a plugin that completely disables the Customizer, and I've activated it on the main site.
 (It's not visible to other members of the Commons.) https://github.com/cuny-academic-commons/cac/commit/2de6f22bfc4463301cb98e15b0da1e1f8c66d859

 If we decide that we need to support the Customizer at some point in the future - highly unlikely with this version of our theme, I think - then we can do a deeper dive.

-#7 Updated by Luke Waltzer about 2 years ago
+#7 Updated by Luke Waltzer over 4 years ago

 @Boone-- just a note that I'm still seeing the Customizer (not sure if deactivation still leaves the Menu there and eliminates the link, so thought I'd ask).
 Screenshot attached....